U.S. State AI Laws

 Texas TRAIGA: In Effect Since January 1, 2026

 Governor Greg Abbott signed HB 149, the Texas Responsible Artificial Intelligence Governance Act (TRAIGA), on June 22, 2025.
-It took effect on January 1, 2026, making Texas the third state with a comprehensive AI law, after Colorado and California.
+It took effect on January 1, 2026, making Texas one of the first states with a broad AI governance statute in force.

 TRAIGA is different in character from Colorado's law.
-Colorado regulates AI systems used in broad categories of "consequential decisions."
+Colorado regulates automated decision-making technology used in consequential decisions.
 TRAIGA is narrower and more intent-based — it targets purposeful misuse of AI rather than high-risk categories.
 Most of its prohibitions only bite if a developer or deployer acts with intent.

 Applicability is broad in scope: TRAIGA applies to anyone who promotes or conducts business in Texas, produces a product or service used by Texas residents, or develops or deploys an AI system in Texas.
 Enforcement is exclusively by the Texas Attorney General — there is no private right of action, and the AG must give notice and an opportunity to cure before bringing an action.